 We consider ourselves very fortunate to have a great team working with us.
-Below are photos and a bit of background for both Mitch and Phyll, as owners of the company, Mattias, who joined us in 2011 and is our leading hand and Scott who has been with us for quite a few years, is doing a Marine Exterior Coatings apprenticeship now to formalise the skills he already has.
-Mitch’s son, Chris has recently joined us and is in the process of doing a Boat Building apprenticeship”.
+Below are photos and a bit of background for both Mitch and Phyll, as owners of the company, Mattias, who joined us in 2011 and is our leading hand, and Scott who joined us in 2017.
+Both Matt & Scott have completed apprenticeships with us and are now qualified Marine Coatings Exterior Lvl 4 tradesmen.

-As well as the core team of four, we also have Neil Rapson working for us, who has been with the team for a few years now.
-When we are going into a Christmas period we usually have 2-3 part time helpers which means we get through the work as quickly & efficiently as possible.
+Ella joined us in 2022 and is an experienced painter and all round helper.
+As well as the core team of five, we also have Ella’s partner, Michael, working for us part time.
+When we are going into a Christmas period we usually have 1 or 2 extra part time helpers which means we get through the work as quickly & efficiently as possible.

 Mitch’s interest in boats started as a small child, something handed down from his father Howard.
 From playing with model yachts & learning to row a dinghy at an early age, things developed into learning to sail & generally playing about in boats.
 After finishing school at Mt.
 Albert Grammar & not knowing where to go from there he moved into the fishing industry.